MadhuRam93/LZW_Compression/README.md

 # LZW_Compression
 LZW is a lossless compression/decompression algorithm.

-LZW is a lossless compression/decompression algorithm.
 The compression algorithm takes a text file as input, encodes the contents of the input file using LZW compression algorithm, into UTF-16BE format & writes it into a file with .lzw extension.
 The contents of this file are not human readable.

 The decompression algorithm takes a file with .lzw extension, decodes the contents of the file using LZW decompression algorithm and writes it into a text file.
 This contents of this file are human-readable.

 Files: